 We work on positive strand RNA viruses, with a current focus on understanding how cells sense viral invaders to initiate an immune response.
 We also have...

-Our lab focuses on the molecular nature of interactions between microbial pathogens and the host.
-Pathogenic bacteria have evolved complex mechanisms to...
+Our lab focuses on the molecular nature of innate immune interactions between microbial pathogens and the host.
+Pathogenic bacteria have evolved complex...

 Bacterial pathogens that grow within human cells are responsible for multiple diseases and millions of deaths worldwide.
 The primary goal of our research...